Tyrone Taylor Player Props: Brewers vs. Giants

-The Milwaukee Brewers and Tyrone Taylor, who went 1-for-4 with a home run and an RBI last time in action, take on Sean Manaea and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Tyrone Taylor -- 1-for-3 in his most recent game -- will be in action for the Milwaukee Brewers versus the San Francisco Giants, with Alex Cobb on the hill, on May 6 at 7:15 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Rockies.
+He had a one-hit performance in his most recent game (1-for-3) against the Giants.

 Tyrone Taylor Game Info & Props vs. the Giants